philthephatman/awesome-hacking-lists/hackwith.md

 - [dumpdecrypted](https://github.com/stefanesser/dumpdecrypted) - Dumps decrypted mach-o files from encrypted iPhone applications from memory to disk.
 This tool is necessary for security researchers to be able to look under the hood of encryption.
 - [System-Backdoor](https://github.com/bressan3/System-Backdoor) - A backdoor socket that takes commands from a client and executes them in the server machine
 - [killerbee](https://github.com/riverloopsec/killerbee) - IEEE 802.15.4/ZigBee Security Research Toolkit
-- [TheFatRat](https://github.com/Screetsec/TheFatRat) - Thefatrat a massive exploiting tool &gt;&gt; An easy tool to generate backdoor and easy tool to post exploitation attack like browser attack,dll .
-This tool compiles a malware with popular payload and then the compiled malware can be execute on windows, android, mac .
-The malware that created with this tool also have an ability to bypass most AV software protection .
 - [blacknurse](https://github.com/jedisct1/blacknurse) - BlackNurse attack PoC
 - [movfuscator](https://github.com/xoreaxeaxeax/movfuscator) - The single instruction C compiler
 - [vlany](https://github.com/mempodippy/vlany) - Linux LD_PRELOAD rootkit (x86 and x86_64 architectures)